atl-love/laughing-dubstep/p1test/nettyDNS/README.md

 FullReverseProxy is the main server file.
-DNSServer is an old project.
 MasterNodeKnowerClient is the main test client.
+DNSServer is the old server file.